cunnie/docs/sslip.io.md

 Note that our t2.micro instance is not exclusively dedicated to serving DNS; it's also running an [NTP Pool](http://www.pool.ntp.org/en/) server, processing ~1700 NTP queries / second.
 And running an nginx server.
 And yet, in spite of those extra processes, the server is essentially doing nothing 95% of the time.

 <a name="emoji"><sup>4</sup></a> The sharp-eyed reader may notice that ":0100" which appears in maria.nono.com's IPv6 address is not appropriately abbreviated (i.e. the leading "0" should be stripped).
-The reason the 0 isn't stripped is that when it is stripped, it becomes the emoji ["100"](http://emojipedia.org/hundred-points-symbol/) (:100:), which has the unfortunate side-effect of turning a conventional, boring IPv6 address into a spectacle.
+The reason the 0 isn't stripped is that when it is stripped, it becomes the emoji ["100"](http://emojipedia.org/hundred-points-symbol/) (:100:) in our [Markdown editor](https://atom.io/), which has the unfortunate side-effect of turning a conventional, boring IPv6 address into a spectacle.